modernmt/modernmt/README.md

  - Number of sentences as dev set for tuning;
  - Luck.
 How close the random initial parameters are to the convergence.

-Expect a few days for a 1B words model with 1000 sentences used for tuning.
+Expect a few hours for a 1B words model with 1000 sentences used for tuning.

 Tuning and evaluate runs also on a distributed MMT.